Chris Brown Claps Back At Wendy Williams Following Shady Remarks She Made About His Upcoming Tour

 Chris Brown is reportedly not going easy on Wendy Williams following her recent marriage woes.

-“OK WENDY I DONT SHOW UP LATE THOUGH!!
-I DO HOWEVER SHOW DA F–K OUT.” the singer captioned under a reposted video of Williams’ segment.
+“OK WENDY I DONT [sic] SHOW UP LATE THOUGH!!
+I DO HOWEVER SHOW DA F–K OUT,” the singer wrote in the caption attached to a reposted video of Williams’ segment.

-Brown then went on to claim the television personality’s personal issues could be the reason she made her claims against the “Run It” singer.
+Brown then went on to claim that the television personality’s personal issues could be the reason she made her claims against the “Run It” singer.

-“APPRECIATE DA PUB.
-WHEN U BROKEN.. u live in da shade… JUST KNOW I SAW THE COMPLIMENT IN BETWEEN THE DEMONS. thanks boo,” the singer went on to write.
+“APPRECIATE DA [sic] PUB [sic].
+WHEN U [sic] BROKEN.. u [sic] live in da [sic] shade… JUST KNOW I SAW THE COMPLIMENT IN BETWEEN THE DEMONS. thanks boo,” the singer went on to remark.

 Check out Chris Brown's response to Wendy Williams accusing him of being late! https://t.co/aw0oxAAbLs